Direct observation

 You will record your findings on a record card provided by the assessor.

-The eye examination assessment will last 45.
-In Scotland, Northern Ireland and hospitals, 5 minutes extra will be added as the patient will wear a mask.
+The eye examination assessment will last 45 minutes.
 Below is an outline of the assessment content.

 Eye examination assessment content